 MOL's "Deliberation on Corporate Strategy and Vision"

-At MOL, three hours are set aside for every Board of Directors’ meeting, with one of the hours allotted to "Deliberation on Corporate Strategy and Vision."
+At MOL, three hours are set aside for every Board of Directors' meeting, with an hour and half allotted to "Deliberation on Corporate Strategy and Vision."
 At the "Deliberation on Corporate Strategy and Vision," a theme is selected related to our management strategy, long-term vision or management in general.
 A free exchange of opinions is carried out at these deliberations which include outside directors and outside audit & supervisory board members.

 In addition to the aforementioned "Deliberation on Corporate Strategy and Vision," the "Board Member Discussion Sessions" is also held when necessary after the meetings of the Board of Directors to share and discuss a range of ongoing important issues other than the agenda items at the Board of Directors meeting at an early stage.